top of page

 Results Overview

 Our research found that people had difficulty finding where to sign up for newsletters.
-This issue was present across the board.
 The issue wasn’t physically signing up, it was locating where to sign up.
 However, the site was quite learnable!

 Our initial user test gave participants 3 tasks: